 Thomas Myer is the owner of Triple Dog Dare Media, an Austin, TX based web consulting firm, founded in 2001.
 For the past 7 years he has built hundreds of web applications for dozens of companies, as well as served as technical team lead, trainer, writer, and information architect.

 He is the author of five books (No Nonsense XML Web Development with PHP [SitePoint], Lead Generation on the Web [O’Reilly], Professional CodeIgniter [WROX], From Geek to Peak [Nimble], and Mac OS X UNIX Toolbox [Wiley]) as well as dozens of articles on PHP, Web scripting, Web security, and small business topics.
-He has been a web developer, speaker, author, technical writer, and freelance journalist, as well as a former graduate student in English and Linguistics.
+He has been a web developer of service TV Episodes, speaker, author, technical writer, and freelance journalist, as well as a former graduate student in English and Linguistics.

 Talk: Guerrilla Prototyping with CodeIgniter